 Public parks are recreational areas that people most likely visit to relax and take a break from all the hustle and bustle of day-to-day life.

-While you’re enjoying your time at the park, you can’t avoid having things to throw away afterwards.
-Some of these items may be food packaging, bottles, fruit peelings, and other stuff you’ve brought yourself.
+While you’re enjoying your time at the park, you can’t avoid having things to throw away afterward.
+Some of these items may be food packaging, plastic water bottles, fruit peelings, and other stuff you’ve brought yourself.

 This is where litter comes in.
 Litter is any discarded item thrown to places they don’t belong to.
-We should know that rubbish belongs to the trash bin.
+We should know that rubbish belongs in the trash bin.

 However, many people fail to do this and toss their rubbish anywhere they want.
-One example of this irresponsible behaviour is a recently reported incident showing many littered trash in a famous park.
+One example of this irresponsible behaviour is a recently reported incident showing much-littered trash in a famous park.

 As more people litter, others may tend to change behaviour and litter too.
 This situation is alarming as the damages could go beyond our parks just looking unpleasant.